Amit29533/fundzero/README.md

 <<<<<<< HEAD
-# Blockchain-based crowdfunding platform: `FundVerse`
+# Blockchain-based crowdfunding platform: `FundZero`

-**FundVerse** is a blockchain-based decentralized platform that combines social interactions with crowdfunding mechanisms, allowing any user to raise funds while becoming popular in the social network.
+**FundZero** is a blockchain-based decentralized platform that combines social interactions with crowdfunding mechanisms, allowing any user to raise funds while becoming popular in the social network.
 Being **built over the Ethereum blockchain**, FundVerse is structured as a Decentralized Application **(DApp)**, that fosters crowdfunding without the intervention of any central authority,and recognizes the active role of donors, enabling them to support artists or projects as well as humanity use cases.

 ## Why blockchain based crowdfunding?